astronomer/airflow-guides/guides/install-gcp-setup.md

 ## 1. Create a GCP project

-If you don't alreasdy have a GCP project,
-`gcloud projects create astronomer-project`
+If you don't alreasdy have a GCP project, `gcloud projects create astronomer-project`.
 Note the resultant `Project ID`.

 ## 2. Create a GKE cluster